marcbourlon/TipTap/README.md

 children, pretty much like event delegation.
 Because the only events created are attached to the main container, no need to clean anything when removing these sub elements.
-It also shows some small tips, like using **tip\*-tip\+\|tip\*-press\+** and **tip\+\|dragStart\+** to deal with highlighting the selected image correctly (only on tip or dragStart (in case the user moves the finger too fast for a **tip**), while the recording of the finger must happen during tip or press (in case of fast drag start, again).
+It also shows some small tips, like using **tip\*-tip\+\|tip\*-press\+** and **tip\+\|dragStart\+** to deal with highlighting the selected image correctly (only on tip or dragStart (in case the user moves the pointer too fast for a **tip**), while the recording of the pointer must happen during tip or press (in case of fast drag start, again).
 If highlighting was set for **press** for example, a double tap would flash the highlighting because of the two **press** events sent.
 The "demo.js" version use jquery internally (I was too lazy to change the code), but it uses TipTap without jQuery at all.

 ### Actions
 - tap the background to pop new images
 - press+drag or tip+drag (press+drag means you touch the screen (click mouse) and move right away, tip means you wait till the image border gets highlighted and shadow shows up) to move the image.
-On iPad, you can use your ten fingers and your nose to move up to 11 at a time (device limit)
+On iPad, you can use your ten pointers and your nose to move up to 11 at a time (device limit)
-- with two or more fingers, you can zoom + rotate the pictures (however, as stated, this is not yet connected to decent usable system, it's only visual)
+- with two or more pointers, you can zoom + rotate the pictures (however, as stated, this is not yet connected to decent usable system, it's only visual)
 - double tap an image to zoom by 1.1
 - triple tap an image to dezoom by 1.1